- We appreciate those who have been sending us reports - THANKS .!

 - - - Park hours April thru October 6:00 AM – 10:00 PM

-- Bass were FAIR along weed edges and deep timber on plastics, crankbaits and topwater with reports of a 22 & 23 inch fish at sunset last week.
+- Bass remain FAIR along weed edges and timber on plastics, crankbaits and topwater in late evening.

-- Catfish are FAIR-GOOD on crawlers, dip bait and liver with some nice fish including a 9 pounder.
+- Catfish are FAIR-GOOD on shrimp, dip bait and liver.

-- Walleye were FAIR on leeches and minnows drifted along weed edges with most 14-20 inch and a 26 incher over weekend.
+- Walleye were FAIR on leeches and minnows along weed edges with most 14-20 inch and a 26 incher over weekend.

 SPRING LAKE (South & North) - Just south of Pekin off Manito Blacktop, 5 miles northwest of Manito,

 and there is a 25HP limit.
 (309-968-7135)

 Stop by Larry´s Restaurant & Family Bar at south end for their Awesome homemade tenderloins along with current reports.

 -- Check with J & R Riverside Bait & Tackle in Pekin on your way for bait and latest reports.